 Nevertheless, the majority of wide complex tachycardias are ventricular tachycardias, which also means that the majority of patients presenting with wide complex tachycardias are at risk of developing unstable hemodynamics and even more malignant arrhythmias (ventricular fibrillation and asystole).

-Pacemaker mediated tachycardia must always be suspected in patients with artifical pacemakers.
-The pacemaker spike (stimulation artefact) reveals the pacemaker.
+Pacemaker-mediated tachycardia must always be suspected in patients with artificial pacemakers.
+The pacemaker spike (stimulation artifact) reveals the pacemaker.
 Modern pacemakers (bipolar pacemakers) may produce a very minute pacemaker spike.
 In case the pacemaker spikes are not clearly visible, the following suggest pacemaker mediated tachycardia:

-- Left bundle branch block pattern (pacemaker stimulate in the right ventricle, which yields QRS with left bunel branch block pattern)
+- Left bundle branch block pattern (pacemaker stimulate in the right ventricle, which yields QRS with left bundle branch block pattern)

-Supraventricular tachycardias with wide QRS due to hyperkalemia are uncommon and easy to diagnose with blood analyse of potassium levels.
+Supraventricular tachycardias with wide QRS due to hyperkalemia are uncommon and easy to diagnose with blood analyze of potassium levels.

 Initial management of wide complex tachycardias (WCT)